How To Do Bent-Over Barbell Rows and Get Shredded

 Step 2: The Pull

 To lift the bar off the floor and start the pull, extend your legs by raising your hips.
 Begin pulling your elbows toward the ceiling to lift the bar until it comes in contact with the bottom of your rib cage or belly button.
-Squeeze your back muscles as you row the bar up, and remember to keep your back flat and in a neutral position.
-At the top of the movement, hold for a second or two.
+Squeeze your shoulders and back muscles as you row the bar up, and remember to keep your back flat and in a neutral position.
+At the top of the movement, squeeze your shoulder blades and hold for a second or two.

 Step 3: The Ascent